mlanders4/IntroEmailApplication/README.md

 6. Add meaningful comments to the code.

-7. Take some time to hover over the various classes used and get comfortable with Intellisense in Visual Studio.
+7. Take some time to hover over the various classes used and get comfortable with Intellisense in Visual Studio Code.
 Turn in the `Program.cs` file when you are done.

 ## Advanced Exercise (Optional)